Golok

-A golok is a cutting tool, similar to a machete, that comes in many variations and is found throughout the Malay archipelago.
+A golok is a cutting tool, similar to a machete, that comes in many variations and is found throughout the Malay Archipelago.
 It is used as an agricultural tool as well as a weapon.
-The word golok (sometimes misspelled in English as "gollock") is used in Indonesia and Malaysia and (spelled gulok) in the Philippines.
+The word golok (sometimes misspelled in English as "gollock") is used in Indonesia and Malaysia.
 Both in Malaysia and in Indonesia, the term is usually interchangeable with the longer and broader parang.
 In the Sundanese region of West Java it is known as bedog.
+In the Philippines, the term gulok (also known as gunong), refers to different dagger weapons including the kris.